 But first things first: finding a new home.

-In all fairness, the housing market in Leuven is competitive.
-For expats as well as for locals the websites mostly used to find available properties (both for renting and buying) would be www.immoweb.be and www.zimmo.be.
-These list both properties privately owned and managed, as well as the ones managed by a real estate agency.
-Real estate agencies or immo’s as we call them in Dutch, will list properties they have in a portfolio and show them to you, but will not browse the complete market.
+Real estate agencies or "immo’s" as we call them in Dutch, will list properties they have in a portfolio and show them to you, but will not browse the complete market.
 An immo in Belgium represents the landlord.
-Upon renting a property, the immo generally receives the equivalent of one month of rent by way of commission.
+Upon renting a property, the immo generally receives the equivalent of one month's rent by way of commission.
 The good news is that this means you needn’t pay the realtor or immo.
-The bad news is they will not do the housing search for you outside of their own portfolio, they simply have little incentive to do so.
+The bad news is they will not do the housing search for you outside of their own portfolio; they simply have little incentive to do so.

 To sum it up: you’ll need to go online and search for yourselves unless you enlist the help of a professional relocator, but as usual, good service comes at a price.